 In this article, we will explore the main adaptogens, their benefits, how to incorporate them into your diet, and two simple recipes to enjoy them daily.

-🌱What is an adaptogen?
+What is an adaptogen?

-Les adaptogens are plants or herbs that have been used for centuries in traditional medicines, such as theayurvedaand thereChinese medicine, to help the body adapt to physical, mental, and emotional stresses.
+Adaptogens are plants or herbs used for centuries in traditional medicines, such as Ayurveda and Chinese medicine, to help the body adapt to physical, mental, and emotional stress.

-🌿The main adaptogens and their benefits
+The main adaptogens and their benefits

-1.Ashwagandha: the emotional balancer
+1. Ashwagandha: the emotional balancer

 Ashwagandha is a root traditionally used to reduce stress, soothe anxiety, and improve sleep quality.